Bartholomeouw/Use-a-database/README.md

 # Use-a-database
 A little source code to teach you how to use a database.

-Wondering how to store items in a database?
+Wondering how to store items in a database ?
 This tutorial is for you.
 We will learn how to store text, numbers or units.
 This tutorial has 3 parts.

 - Making a language system
 - Making a money system